gajus/moa/README.md

 #### Triggers

+These methods can interrupt the respective transaction:

 |Name|Description|
 |---|---|
 |`afterInsert`|Triggered after `INSERT` but before the transaction is commited.|
 |`afterUpdate`|Triggered after `UPDATE` but before the transaction is commited.|
 |`afterDelete`|Triggered after `DELETE` but before the transaction is commited.|

-Each of the above methods can interrupt the respective transaction.

 ## Builder Script